NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Multiclass Classification
 -------------------------

-Multiclass classification model outputs prediction (predicted class) and probability for each possible class.
-It means that if there are three classes, for example A, B and C, model output should contain four pieces of information - predicted class (e.g. A) and three probabilities or scores, one for each class.
+Multiclass classification model outputs prediction label (predicted class) and probability for each possible class.
+It means that if there are three classes, for example A, B and C, model output should contain four pieces of information - predicted class (e.g. A) and three probabilities, one for each class.
 Assuming these probabilities are well calibrated, they can be used to estimate performance metrics.
 As an example, let's describe the process for macro-averaged precision.
+Let's use :math:`c` to denote total number of classes and :math:`k` to indicate a particular class.
+We can stick to previously introduced notation keeping in mind that :math:`y` and :math:`\hat{y}` are not binary anymore and take one of :math:`c` values.

-Let's stick to the notation already introduced and add :math:`k` to denote class.
-Simple algorithm runs as follows:
+    The algorithm runs as follows:

     1. Estimate precision for each class separately, just like in binary classification.
-Transform vector of multiclass predictions :math:`\mathbf{\hat{y}}` to binary vector relevant for class :math:`k` i.e.
+Transform vector of multiclass predictions :math:`\mathbf{\hat{y}}` to binary vector relevant for the class :math:`k` i.e.
        :math:`\mathbf{\hat{y}_k}` and take corresponding predicted probabilities :math:`\mathbf{\hat{p}_k}`:

         .. math::